 Ralph Giannone is a founding partner of the architectural firm Giannone Petricone Associates.
-Ralph and the Giannone Petricone Associates team will be participating in one of our DesignTO Tours this January!
+Ralph and the Giannone Petricone Associates team participated in one of our DesignTO Tours January 2020.
 We caught up with Ralph to talk inspiration, suburban intensification, Don Mills, and DesignTO.

 How long have you been involved in DesignTO?